The Mighty Avengers: In other media

 The Mighty Avengers appear in Avengers Assemble.
-In the episode "Civil War, Part 2: The Mighty Avengers", Truman Marsh assembles Ant-Man, Black Panther, Captain Marvel, Ms. Marvel, the Red Hulk, Songbird and the Vision to become the eponymous Mighty Avengers after the original Avengers disassociate themselves from the Inhuman Registration Act.
-The Mighty Avengers are dispatched to a HYDRA facility to stop Baron Strucker from stealing Marsh's exo-suit, only to encounter the original Avengers and get into an altercation, during which Hawkeye convinces Songbird to defect to the original Avengers before they are arrested.
-In "Civil War, Part 3: The Drums of War", the Mighty Avengers join forces with the original Avengers upon learning Marsh plans to pit Inhumans and humans against each other and confront Marsh together before discovering he is actually Ultron.
-In "Civil War, Part 4: Avengers Revolution", the two Avengers groups fight Ultron's forces while working to free Inhumans from the android's mind-control.
+In the episode "Civil War, Part 2: The Mighty Avengers", Truman Marsh assembles Ant-Man, Black Panther, Captain Marvel, Ms. Marvel, Red Hulk, Songbird, and the Vision to become the eponymous Mighty Avengers after the original Avengers disassociate themselves from the Inhuman Registration Act.
+The Mighty Avengers are dispatched to a Hydra facility to stop Baron Strucker from stealing Marsh's exo-suit, only to encounter and get into an altercation with the original Avengers, during which Hawkeye convinces Songbird to defect to the original Avengers before they are arrested.
+In "Civil War, Part 3: The Drums of War", the Mighty Avengers join forces with the original Avengers upon learning Marsh plans to pit Inhumans and humans against each other and confront him together before discovering he is actually Ultron.
+In "Civil War, Part 4: Avengers Revolution", the two Avengers groups fight Ultron's forces while working to free Inhumans from Ultron's mind-control.